gradealabs/proxy-store/README.md

 ### Custom store

-`withMemoryStorage` uses an instance of `MemoryStorage` (which shares much of the same API as `window.localStorage` and `window.sessionStorage`), and as such, anytime `withMemoryStorage` is used in your application, it is using the same store instance across the board.
+`withMemoryStore` uses an instance of `MemoryStorage` (which shares much of the same API as `window.localStorage` and `window.sessionStorage`), and as such, anytime `withMemoryStore` is used in your application, it is using the same store instance across the board.

 Here is an example of how to create your own HOC that uses a different instance: